kailermai/ip/docs/README.md

 ```

 ## Adding events: `event`
-Adds a event task to your task list with the specified name, start date and end date.
+Adds an event task to your task list with the specified name, start date and end date.

 Format: `event TASKNAME /from YYYY-MM-DD /to YYYY-MM-DD`